syxiaa/ball-k-means/C++Version/README.md

 * centroids: initial center point data in matrix format in the Eigen library.

-* isRing: int type, switch the ring version and the no ring version of the algorithm.
-'1' means the current algorithm is a ring version, and others mean the current algorithm is no ring version.
+* isRing: bool type, switch the ring version and the no ring version of the algorithm. 'true' means the current algorithm is a ring version, and others mean the current algorithm is no ring version.

-* detail: bool type variable, "true" means output detailed information (including k value, distance calculation times, time, etc.), "false" means no detailed information is output.
+* detail: bool type, "true" means output detailed information (including k value, distance calculation times, time, etc.), "false" means no detailed information is output.
 The default is false.

 #### Output: